11 Ways To Practice Body Positivity When You're Feeling Dysphoric

 10. Tuck & Pack

 Pete Packer Underwear Trunks, $39, babeland.com

 If you're feeling self-conscious about the silhouette of your groin, own your gender by tucking or packing to your heart's content.
 Even if you don't have the funds for surgery, you deserve to feel confident about your genitals and rock your very own penis or vagina.

 11. Wear A Strap-On During Sex

 Perhaps the most body pos and gender-affirming thing I've ever done was fucking my partner from behind with a strap on.
 With my partner's encouragement and body positivity surrounding my masculinity, I feel I can embrace the strap-on as my own penis to help me look and feel as masculine as I deserve.

 Using these methods and so many more, we can hopefully all begin to feel more body pos about our dysphoria.
 With a condition that is so often confused with self hatred, it's essential that we create more conversation surrounding how we can be empowered, body positive individuals — and simultaneously trans.

-Images: Meg Zulch; Pixabay (3); Courtesy Babeland
+Images: Meg Zulch; Getty Images (3); Courtesy Babeland